b3r3nd/berendbotje/README.md

 2. In order to make the bump reminder work you also need to run the queue `php artisan queue:work`
 3. Make sure both these run in the background while you exit your connection / terminal.
 Or keep two terminals running if you want to test it locally.
+4.
 # Functions
-I will try to update this readme with new functionality as I add it, but I cannot promise I keep it entirely up to date.
+I will try to update this readme with new functionality as I add it, however I cannot promise I keep it entirely up to date.
-The bot only uses slash commands, there used to be message commands but I moved everything to slash only.
+The bot only uses slash commands, there used to be message commands, however I moved everything to slash only.
 I tried to filter incoming user input as much as possible with the slash commands itself.
-For example allowing only roles when roles are required, integers when levels are required etc. Even with changing bot settings it reads the settings from the database and will be preloaded in the slash command so you do not have to remember each one.
+For example allowing only roles when roles are required, integers when levels are required etc. Even with changing bot settings it reads the settings from the database and will be preloaded in the slash command, so you do not have to remember each one.

 ## Multiple servers
 The bot runs on multiple servers, but each server requires some settings and values to be set in the database, the plan is to let the bot do it automatically whenever he is invited and joins a server.
-For now it needs to be done manually or the best way is to add your guild/server to the seeder and everything will be set properly.
+For now, it needs to be done manually.
+The best way is to add your guild/server to the seeder and everything will be set properly.

 ## Roles and permissions